cs-joy/cpp-2a/cplusplus/arrays/contemplations/README.md

 Suppose A, B, C are arrays of integers of size M, N, and M + N respectively.
 The numbers in array A appear in ascending order while the numbers in array B appear in descending order.
 Write a user defined function in C++ to produce third array C by merging arrays A and B in ascending order.
 Use A, B and C as arguments in the function.

 ### Crux 83:
+Suppose a one-dimensional array AR containing integers is arranged in ascending order.
+Write a user-defined function in C++ to search for an integer from AR with the help of Binary search method, returning an integer 0 to show absence of the number and integer 1 to show presence of the number in the array.
+Function should have three parameters : (i) array AR (ii) the number to be searched and (iii) the number of elements N in the array.

+### Crux 84:

 ### References: